 Read below for some tips on how to stay clean and odor-free when you suffer from bladder leaks.

 Normal urine does not necessarily have a foul smell.
 Many people with bladder control problems limit the amount of fluids they drink in hopes of reducing troublesome leakage.
 However, this causes the urine to become highly concentrated.
 It will appear dark yellow and have a bad odor.

-You can prevent your urine from having an unpleasant odor by drinking 6 to 8 glasses of water per day.
+You can prevent your urine from having an unpleasant odor by staying hydrated and drinking 6 to 8 glasses of water per day.
+(Need some tricks to drink more water?
+Read this.)
 Diluted, uninfected urine does not have a strong or unpleasant odor.

 Some medications may also change the way your urine smells or looks, so be sure to talk to your pharmacist if you are taking a new medicine and note a difference in the way your urine looks or smells.